wunderwuzzi23/this_is_fine_wuzzi/README.md

 ## Host the package in pypi-server

-One option to test and host the package yourself is using `pypi-server`.
+One option to test and host the package yourself is using `pypi-server`, e.g `pip install pypiserver`.
+Then you can run a server with:

 ```
 pypi-server run -v -p 8080 ./packages